intershop/intershop-pwa/docs/guides/testing-jest.md

 ### Do not Meddle with the Framework

-Methods like `ngOnInit()` are lifecycle-hook methods which are called by Angular – The test should not call it directly.
+Methods like `ngOnInit()` are lifecycle-hook methods which are called by Angular – The test should not call them directly.
 When doing component testing, you most likely use `TestBed` anyway, so use the `detectChanges()` method of your available `ComponentFixture`.

 :warning: **Wrong Test with ngOnInit() Method Calling**